Aloshi/EmulationStation/README.md

 The switch `--gamelist-only` can be used to skip automatic searching, and only display games defined in the system's gamelist.xml.

-A cool guy named Pendor made a scraper which automatically generates a gamelist.xml for you, with boxart automatically downloaded: https://github.com/jpzapa/ES-thegamesdb-scraper
+**Making a gamelist.xml by hand sucks, so a cool guy named Pendor made a python script which automatically generates a gamelist.xml for you, with boxart automatically downloaded.
+I highly recommend it.
+It can be found here:** https://github.com/elpendor/ES-scraper

 Themes
 ======

-If you want to know more about themes, read THEMES.md!
+By default, EmulationStation looks pretty ugly.
+You can fix that.
+If you want to know more, read THEMES.md!

 -Aloshi